Search-optimized content preview

 Is it normal to see small imperfections right after refinishing?

 Yes.
-Minor visual imperfections are common early in the curing window.
+Minor visual imperfections are common early in the curing window, especially when seen in harsh light or from floor-level angles.

 How long does full curing take?

-Light use can begin much earlier, but full visual and chemical cure can take several weeks to a few months depending on finish type.
+Light use can begin much earlier, but full visual and chemical cure can take several weeks to a few months depending on finish type, airflow, temperature, and humidity.

 When should I ask for a professional inspection?

-If the same issue does not improve after the recommended curing period, schedule an evaluation.
+If the same issue does not improve after the recommended curing period, or if you see raised boards, water damage, or loose sections, schedule an evaluation.

 Does Portland humidity affect cure time?